 Users are on their mobile devices more than ever.

 According to StoneTemple research, 58% of website visits are from a mobile device.
-Therefore, it’s safe to assume that if your site isn’t mobile integrated, you’re already falling behind.
+So it’s safe to assume that if your site isn’t mobile integrated, you’re already falling behind.

 Mobile integration is the act of transforming your website to fit the screen of mobile devices, such as a cell phone or tablet.
 A properly integrated site will have layouts specifically designed for various screen sizes and will react appropriately to the dimensions of the browser.